mr-swaraj-chaudhary/WeChat/README.md

 	Web Socket Protocol : A communication protocol which allows multi way communication at the same time

+## Functions
+	socket.emit(event, data) : trigger server to initialize an event socket.broadcast.emit(event, data) : trigger clients to initialize an event socket.on(event, data) : listen to an event

 ## Why I chose ws Protocol?